 In the UK there are three groups of people all staking a claim to the word woman.
 Under UK equality law a women is defined as a ‘female of any age’ and the overwhelming majority of women are legally female by virtue of birth.
-However, a small number of male-born people (a couple of thousand) are also technically defined as women having legally changed their sex classification to female by using the legal powers of the Gender Recognition Act 2004.
+However, a small number of male-born people (a couple of thousand) are also technically defined as women, having legally changed their sex classification to female by using the legal powers of the Gender Recognition Act 2004.
 There is also a third group of people, also male-born, who self-identity as women.
 Self-identification currently confers no legal status and these people remain legally male and therefore men by definition.
 This article discusses the way UK equality law applies to each of these three groups, how their rights are fairly balanced and how changes to gender laws will impact on all three.
 Trans rights do not exist in isolation.
-A fair society balances the rights of all groups and acknowledges both our differences and similarities.
+A fair society balances the rights of all groups and acknowledges both our differences and our similarities.
 Equality is not about treating everyone the same.
 It is about fairness for all.
-Sometimes the fairest thing is to treat people differently.
+Sometimes the fairest thing to do is to treat people differently.

 Quick jump to:

 Note: the terminology used in this report is taken directly from the definitions in the Equality Act 2010.
 It is not the same as that used colloquially but has been chosen to accurately reflect each group’s legal status according to their membership or otherwise of the protected characteristics of gender reassignment (transsexual) or sex (female/woman or male/man).